gdumie01/mlzoomcamp-midterm-conv-prediction/README.md

 - Scikit-Learn
 - XGBoost
 - Seaborn
+- Matplotlib
+- IPython

 To run the python scripts you´ll need:
 - Flask
 - gunicorn
+- Requests (optional for the tester script)

 Project contains a `Pipfile` and a `Pipfile.lock` to setup the virtual environment with the proper versions for train and predict scripts.